wp-plugins/tsp-featured-categories/README.txt

 == Installation ==

+BEFORE YOU BEGIN: Requires the installation and activation of [TSP Easy Dev Latest Version](http://wordpress.org/plugins/tsp-easy-dev)

 1. Upload `tsp-featured-categories` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the `Plugins` menu in WordPress
 3. After installation, refer to the `TSP Featured Categories` settings page for more detailed instructions on setting up your shortcodes.